ultimategamer309/Simply-Adware/README.md

 ### Linux
 Simply Adware will create a file named startup.sh in the startup folder found at ```/etc/profile.d```.
 That sh file simply runs Simply Adware at its current location.
 If you move the Simply Adware file it will auto-update the sh file on the next run.
 ### OSX
 Simply Adware will create a file named startup.plist in the startup folder found at ```/Library/LaunchAgents```.
 That plist file simply runs Simply Adware at its current location.
 If you move the Simply Adware file it will auto-update the sh file on the next run.
+Persistence on Mac computers will require the app to be run as super user otherwise persistence will be skipped.
 # Dependencies
 - Python3